FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-2-1"></a> 5.2.1 Natural person query

 In customer category 2 natural person query, the response includes the information of the person who was the object of the query, customership information of the person and information of accounts the person owns or has access to during the investigation period.
 Other legal persons who own or have access to these accounts are not returned.
 Organisation's beneficiary information is not returned.
+Lawyer's customer asset accounts are not returned.

 *__Table 5.2.1.1:__ Limitations to queries for a person.
 This query category contains queries with a personal ID and queries with a natural person's name, nationality and birth date combination*